Does it matter if my child has crooked baby teeth?

 From the moment your child’s teeth start to erupt you need to be concerned with their oral hygiene.
 Even though their baby teeth (also known as milk or deciduous teeth) will fall out to be replaced by their permanent adult teeth, it’s still crucial that their dental health and hygiene are maintained to lay the groundwork for healthy teeth and gums later in life.

-The short answer is possibly yes.
-While it is true that baby teeth will eventually be replaced, their adult teeth tend to be larger than their predecessors.
+The short answer is possibly no. While it is true that baby teeth will eventually be replaced, their adult teeth tend to be larger than their predecessors.
 This means that if they have crooked baby teeth, they’re likely to require orthodontic treatment in the future when their adult teeth have come in.

 There are many reasons your child’s teeth may be crooked.
 These can include the influence of habits such as thumb sucking, an accident or just simply genetics.
 If habits are the cause of unwanted tooth movements, then you should try to help your child to stop the habit as soon as possible.

 What can I do if my child’s baby teeth are crooked?

 While you can and should monitor your child’s smile for any changes, it is best to consult an orthodontist to establish the extent of the treatment required.
-In some cases, a child may require early intervention – often referred to as Phase I treatment – where appliance is worn to correct the issue or prevent the problem from becoming more complex.
+In some cases, a child may require early intervention – often referred to as Phase I treatment – where the appliance is worn to correct the issue or prevent the problem from becoming more complex.

 It is also important that you help your child maintain good oral hygiene and develop an effective cleaning routine to support the health of their teeth and gums.

 When should I consult an orthodontist?